Women's strike in Switzerland: What expats need to know

 What are the goals of the women's rights march in Switzerland?

-After being cancelled two years in a row, the 2022 event is expected to be quite rowdy, with a spokesperson from the Swiss Trade Union noting that there has been “almost no progress” in forwarding women's rights since the last event in 2019.
-Some of the most pressing issues raised this year include the ongoing debate over consent laws, individual taxation of married couples, and greater participation of women in politics.
+The 2023 event is expected to be quite rowdy, with a spokesperson from the Swiss Trade Union Federation noting that there has been “almost no progress” in forwarding women's rights since the first major women's strike in 2019.
+Some of the most pressing issues raised this year include the gender pay gap, "family-friendly" working hours, tougher measures against harassment and greater access to childcare services.

 Where and when is the women's strike in Switzerland being held?